Susan Cachel

-Susan Cachel is an American anthropologist, paleontologist, and researcher who specializes in primate evolution.
+Susan Cachel (born 1949) is an American anthropologist, paleontologist, and researcher who specializes in primate evolution.
 In 2009, she was named a Fellow of the American Association for the Advancement of Science for her work in the field of primate evolution.

 Education

 Cachel has a B.A.
 (1970), M.A.
 (1971), and a Ph.D.
 (1976) from the University of Chicago.
 Her Ph.D. thesis advisor was R.H.
 Tuttle.
 She has been at Rutgers University since 1977.